-Both the Spitzenberg Mountain and Blue Mountain, the result of geologic faulting, rise almost 700-ft above sea level.
+Both the Spitzenberg Mountain and Blue Mountain, the result of geologic faulting, rise to lofty heights above sea level.
 The summit of Mt.
 Spitzenberg at 540 ft. and Blue Mountain at 680 ft. elevation offer birds eye views of the Hudson River and the surrounding Hudson River Valley.
-A challenging foot trail leads to the summit of the 680-ft Blue Mountain.

-This intermediate / advanced loop ride utilizes a chain of trails of varying terrain and degrees of difficulty to take you on a circuit of some of the best the trail system has to offer.
+This intermediate / advanced loop ride utilizes a chain of trails of varying terrain and degrees of difficulty to take you on a circuit of some of the best the Blue Mountain Reservation trail system has to offer.
 This is a variation of the infamous "Chainstretcher".

 Start your ride by heading northwards on the gently rolling Dickey Brook Trail and continue onto the Crossover Trail to Boundary Trail.
 Climb up challenging Neds Left Lung Trail to one of the highest points in the park and then shoot down the Stinger, Middle and Lower Stinger for a fun descent and great scenery.
 Take the Switchback Trail to the Hip Hop and meet the Dickey Brook Trail to complete the loop.

 Mileage / Blaze: 1.4 miles.
 Orange / Green Blaze.
 Intermediate

 One of the most scenic trails through the forest.
 Mostly, fast and flowy descent with not too much in your way.
 Some rock patches, short steep descents and bottle neck squeezes between rock outcrops on one one side and steep drop offs on the other.